srobotta/moodle-tiny_cloze/README.md

 ## Overview

 This is an editor plugin to provide an interface for creating and modifying embedded answer (Cloze) questions.
-To install, add to the TinyMCE editor plugins directory and visit notifications to update database.
-This directory must be named `cloze` in `lib/editor/tiny/plugins`.
+To install, add a new directory named `cloze` in `lib/editor/tiny/plugins`, unzip the content of this zip archive into the newly created directory and visit notifications to update database.

-This requires Moodle 4.1 or later as that shipped with a new version of the Tiny editor and the Atto editor is due to be phased out in a future version of Moodle.
+This plugin requires Moodle 4.1 or later as that ships with a new version of the Tiny editor and the Atto editor is due to be phased out in a future version of Moodle.

 ## Installation